 All landlords with an annual turnover of £10,000 and above from their properties will be required to submit digital tax returns under the new rules.
 Be aware: the £10,000 figure is your taxable turnover, so you may be caught by the new rules even if you are (or feel you are, at least) earning less than £10,000 p.a. from your property.

 The new returns include four quarterly returns and an end of year final declaration showing any reliefs or allowances.
 This final declaration replaces the traditional self-assessment.
 Landlords are to submit their final declaration after the end of the tax year it applies to and pay any tax they owe by 31st January the following tax year.

 Depending on your viewpoint, this could all be good or bad news.
 Though there are now five returns to submit each year, you will be submitting the same information as you have previously and spreading this out over the year.
 This may: A) encourage more consistent bookkeeping and B) help you identify any discrepancies, shortfalls or other issues before they are exposed to HMRC.

-In short, yes.
+In short, MTD for landlords is compulsory.
 If your taxable turnover from your property is £10,000 or more p.a., you must sign up and submit digital returns from your next accounting period starting in April 2024.